This documentation page is also available as an interactive notebook. You can launch the notebook in

 Two ways to add UUIDs:

-Both use uuid4() which generates UUIDv4 (random) identifiers:
+Both use uuid7() which generates UUIDv7 (time-based) identifiers:

 - 128-bit values